ptsteadman/notebook/log.md

 him, he told me a lot of interesting things in an engaging way.
 He is 'on leave' from Thoughtworks.
 He is the best example I've met of a developer working in 'civic engagement'.

+### Monday, July 25th 2016

+Sort of inefficient day at iHR.
+Had dinner with Zachary and Rob, talked about money, and felt silly and cardboard-like doing so.
+Had a nice lunch with Zachary.
+Got paid for Artdrop.
+Feel guilty about Montage...should just make some time, push some commits, that will hold things over until Max comes back.
+Dealings with Vice on an iOS app of theirs, ... , seems unprofessional on their end.
+Getting anything done seems to require a lot of professionalism.
+I think I'm focusing too much on client work.
+Need to spend more time planning, writing or doing open source.